 After three weeks of looking for work, we really started to get worried!
 It was then that a manager of a roadhouse, who had seen our Facebook ad, contacted us over the phone.
 After receiving all kinds of job proposals from working as topless waitresses to kangaroo hunters, we finally got the perfect offer: to work as farm hands in a roadhouse/ cattle station including food and accommodation.
-It did not take us 5 minutes to jump in the van heading for the Nullarbor Plain!
+It did not even take us 5 minutes to jump in the van and start heading for the Nullarbor Plain!

 Our job as farm hands in a roadhouse

 Two days after our new manager had called us, we arrived at an old sheep station in the Nullarbor Plain.
 A desert crossed by the Eyre Highway, which connects Western Australia to Adelaide and Melbourne.
 This desert highway stretches 1,200km and is lined with a large number of roadhouses.
-The one we stayed in was not too far in the Outback: 3 hours north of Esperance and 100km from the closest village!
+The one we stayed in was not too far into the Outback: 3 hours north of Esperance and 100km from the closest village!

 So we arrived in our van and with our big backpacks at one of the first historic stations of the Nullarbor.
-It was truly authentic with its beautiful stone buildings and the remains of 1870.
+It was truly authentic with its beautiful stone buildings and the ruins from 1870.
 There were kangaroos and emus everywhere, the “red dirt”, and a colourful sunset over the hills: No doubt, we were in Australia!

 What is a roadhouse?